 2. You can try different flavour combinations to mix things up a bit.
 I love the basic salt and pepper, chilli and lime, barbecue seasoning, Italian seasoning and peri peri seasoning.
 All work well.

 3. I find that adding the seasoning right towards the end of the air frying time works better than adding the seasoning from the start.
 The spices don’t burn and taste best.
-I use half the seasoning just before the end and the remaining after they are done.
+I use half the seasoning just before the end and the remaining half after they are done.

 4. Your air fryer works like a fantastic dehydrator and hence I have never needed to dry the lentils or chickpeas before putting them in Air frying.
 Just a simple draining works well.
 The same works for other lentils I mentioned.

 5. Canned chickpeas are the fastest and most fuss-free way to make these.
 Use a 15 oz. can.

 6. You can store them for a week in an airtight container.